GOVERNMENT RELATIONS

 (FIRPAC)

-CIQS became a member of FIRPAC in 2019 and has been an active member at their meetings in Ottawa since.
+CIQS has been an active member at the FIRPAC meetings in Ottawa since 2019.
 The meetings are created to hold open discussion on high level policy issues between senior representatives from each of the member organizations.
 Agenda items include discussions regarding planning and management of Federal Real Properties, such as

 • facilities management,